biomedicalinformaticsgroup/cadmus/README.md

 A: There are two factors that influence the performance of Cadmus.
 The first one that highly influences the retrieval rate is one’s subscriptions to journals.
 The second one is the date range.
 Usually, Cadmus performs better on newer publications.
 This reflects the increased use of text mining formats and document web indexing to help with finding a given document.

-Q: Tika failed three times in a row.
-I can not parse the PDF format.
+Q: PDF parsing fails.
 What can I do?

-A: You can go to the following [website](https://repo1.maven.org/maven2/org/apache/tika/tika-server/1.24/), download 'tika-server-1.24.jar' and start it yourself.
+A: Cadmus uses PyMuPDF for PDF parsing.
+Ensure `pymupdf` is installed in your environment (e.g. `pip install pymupdf` or `conda install -c conda-forge pymupdf`).
+If parsing still fails, check the PDF for corruption or try extracting pages with an external tool.

 Q: I ran the same query twice, and the number of potential publications changed.
 Why?